tallowandsons/craft-cleaver/README.md

 - defaultPercent (90) — Percent of entries to delete when none specified (1–100).
 - minimumEntries (1) — Minimum entries to keep per section
-- defaultStatuses (["live"]) — Default statuses to target: live, pending, expired, disabled
+- defaultStatuses (["live"]) — Default statuses to target: live, pending, expired, disabled.
+Use `all` to include all.
-- defaultSections ([]) — Default section handles to target when none specified
+- defaultSections ([]) — Default section handles to target when none specified.
+Use `all` to include all.
 - allowedEnvironments (["dev","staging","local"]) — Only these environments can run Cleaver
 - batchSize (50) — Queue batch size per job
 - defaultDeleteMode ("soft") — "soft" (restorable) or "hard" (permanent)